sleemanj/BH1750/README.md

 Datasheet for the light sensor: http://rohmfs.rohm.com/en/products/databook/datasheet/ic/sensor/light/bh1750fvi-e.pdf

 Wiring
 ------

+The GY-30 modules are 5v tolerant, they do the level shifting for you, if you are using a different breakout module please ensure it is tolerant of the voltage you will feed it!

 * SCL     ->     SCL (A5, Use Pin 21 on the Arduino Mega)
 * SDA     ->     SDA (A4, Use Pin 20 on the Arduino Mega)